ivanhoyongsheng/gt/README.md

 * ExpressJS - simple API endpoint setup

-* TypeScript - less errors at compile time with type checking, will have more benefits as the codebase grows and code gets harder to maintain.
+* TypeScript - shifts errors to compile time instead of runtime with type checking.
+Not particularly beneficial for a small project like this, but it will have more benefits as the codebase grows and the code gets harder to maintain.

 * async/await mySQL requests with mysql2 - more readable code, better data
   consistency

-* Heroku - PaaS for deployment with considerably easy setup, quick to get a node app up and running online, provides mySQL database instance as an add on in a few clicks -- configure environment variables and you're good to go.
+* Heroku - PaaS for deployment with considerably easy setup, quick to get a Node app up and running online, provides mySQL database instance as an add on in a few clicks -- configure environment variables and you're good to go.
   Bonus: it's free for low tier usage